thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Increased number of sources of heavy militia vehicles (affects QRFs, large attacks)
 - Added light armed vehicles to frontline outposts spawn pool
 - Added marksman to SF squads
-- Fixed wrong variable type in garrison replenish function that prevented some garrisons from being replenished
+- Fixed wrong variable type in garrison replenish function that prevented some garrisons from being replenished, replenished garrisons will be no longer replenished by wrong faction troops, requires new game start as old garrisons already filled with bad variable (hopefully, i think lost some sanity debugging this)
 - Precision mode (SHIFT key) for building position selection mode switched to raw position (allows to put buildings more precisely)
 - New Maximum Civilian Pedestrians parameter value - 0 (completely disables footmobile civilians in cities)
+- (Vidda) new outpost and resource
 - (CUP) Fixed AFRF Arid wrong HMG classname

 ### Removals